 Alex Haimovich is a Distinguished Professor of Electrical and Computer Engineering and the Ying Wu endowed chair at the New Jersey Institute of Technology.
 He serves as the Director of the Elisha Yegal Bar-Ness Center for Wireless Information Processing.

-Alex Haimovich is a Professor of Electrical and Computer Engineering at the New Jersey Institute of Technology.
-He recently served as the Director of the New Jersey Center for Wireless Telecommunications, a state funded consortium consisting of NJIT, Princeton University, Rutgers University and Stevens Institute of Technology.
-He has been at NJIT since 1992.
-Prior to that, he served as Chief Scientist of JJM Systems from 1990 until 1992.
+He has joined NJIT as an Associate Professor in 1992.
+From 2003-2005 he has served as Director of the New Jersey Center for Wireless Telecommunications, a state funded consortium in which participated NJIT, Princeton University, Rutgers University and Stevens Institute of Technology.
+Prior to joining NJIT, he served as Chief Scientist of JJM Systems from 1990 until 1992.
 From 1983-1990 he worked in a variety of capacities, up to senior staff consultant, for AEL Industries.
-He received the Ph.D. degree in systems from the University of Pennsylvania in 1989, the M. Sc. degree in electrical engineering from Drexel University in 1983, and the B.Sc. degree in electrical engineering from the Technion, Haifa, Israel in 1977.
+Alex received the Ph.D. degree in systems from the University of Pennsylvania in 1989, the M. Sc. degree in electrical engineering from Drexel University in 1983, and the B.Sc. degree in electrical engineering from the Technion, Haifa, Israel in 1977.

-Technion, Israel Institute of Technology, B.S., 1977.
+- Technion, Israel Institute of Technology, B.S., 1977.